Grants Program Frequently Asked Questions

 Who can I reach out to if I have questions about the grant guidelines?

-- We encourage applicants to attend the Informational Webinar on February 25, 2025 for an overview of the grant guidelines.
+- We encourage applicants to watch the webinar in the grants program Resource Hub for an overview of the guidelines.

 - For additional questions, email us at Grants@ParksCalifornia.org